 Does Eating Cheese By Itself Make You Fat?

 Cheese is high in fat, specifically saturated fat.
 A diet high in saturated fats can lead to weight gain and obesity, particularly around the midsection (2).
 However, there are many factors involved, including metabolism, activity level, and genetics.
-While eating cheese won’t directly make you gain weight, it can contribute to weight gain if not eaten in moderation, along with a well-balanced diet that includes lots of vegetables, fruits, and whole grains.
+While eating cheese won’t directly make you gain weight on its own, it can contribute to weight gain if not eaten in moderation, as part of a well-balanced diet that includes lots of vegetables, fruits, and whole grains.

 Cheese is also high in sodium, which can lead to water retention and bloating (5).
 While this may not directly cause weight gain, it could make you feel bloated and self-conscious which is never a good feeling.